Gitlio11/project4/Answers.md

 **Complete this document, commit your changes to Github and submit the repository URL to Canvas.** Keep your answers short and precise.

-Names of all team members: Antonio Flores, Jocelin Macias
+Names of all team members: Antonio Flores, Jocelin Macias, Emilio Munoz, Tiffany Nguyen, Pierre Martinez

-//test

 Used free extension: [ ] 24 hrs or [ ] 48 hrs